 Is There Homework?

-Monthly Payment Plan (no payment is made until the application has been received)
+Monthly Payment Plan (no payment is made until the application has been received and accepted)

 Application Form for the Foundations of Herbal Medicine program